-What causes family violence against LGBTIQ people?
+What causes violence against LGBTIQA+ people?

-But family violence experienced by LGBTIQ people must also be understood in light of the additional discrimination and oppression which can take the form of homophobia, biphobia, transphobia and intersexphobia.
-When LGBTIQ people are devalued in this way, violence against them can be normalised or accepted.
+LGBTIQA+ people experience additional discrimination and oppression which can take the form of homophobia, biphobia, transphobia and discrimination against intersex people.
+When LGBTIQ A+ people are devalued in this way, violence against them can be normalised or accepted.

-Preventing family violence against LGBTIQ people
+Preventing violence against LGBTIQA+ people

 - Ensure planning allows time, space and resources for critical reflection – including reflecting on your own experiences of power and privilege.